 - Pulmonary rehab

-Check with your healthcare provider about getting flu and pneumococcal shots.
+If you smoke or use vaping devices, ask your healthcare provider for help to stop.
+Also check with your healthcare provider about getting the flu and pneumococcal shots.
 Getting a flu shot every year can help prevent both the flu and pneumonia.
 In addition, pneumococcal bacteria can cause minor problems such as ear infections.
 But they can also develop into life-threatening illnesses of the lungs (pneumonia), the covering of the brain and spinal cord (meningitis), and the blood (bacteremia).
 Anyone can get pneumococcal disease.
 But those at highest risk include children younger than age 2, adults ages 65 and older, people with certain health problems, and smokers.

-Talk with your healthcare provider and your child’s provider about the pneumococcal vaccine.
+Talk with your healthcare provider about the pneumococcal vaccine.
 The CDC recommends it for all children younger than 2 years old and all adults age 65 or older.

 Key points about interstitial lung diseases